mavryk-network/mavryk-protocol/docs/shell/the_big_picture.rst

 The Embedded Economic Protocols
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Three kinds of economic protocols are included in the main Octez repository.
+Three kinds of economic protocols are included in the main Mavkit repository.

   - The genesis protocol. :package:`tezos-protocol-genesis`
     (:package-api:`tezos-embedded-protocol-genesis <tezos-protocol-genesis/Tezos_embedded_protocol_genesis/index.html>`) is the protocol of